-The word "compatible" has been defined as "capable of existing in harmony; congruous; accordant; consis See DESIGN, page 3

-THE INDIAN IN AMERICA
+The word "compatible" has been defined as "capable of existing in harmony; congruous; accordant; consis-See DESIGN, page 8 THE INDIAN IN AMERICA

-The following text is from a speech presented by the Assistant Secretary before the Commission on Security And Cooperation In Europe held in Washington, D.C. on April 5,1978.
-We believe Secretary Gerar?'s speech is an excellent one on the unique status of the Indian in American law and our governmental system.
-It is our hope that our continuing series of articles on attitudes and policies relating to Native Americans will make our readers more aware of the complex set of issues facing the National Park Service, a major land managing agency in the United States, as it seeks to develop a balanced response to the special demands Native Americans are making upon park lands.
+The following text is from a speech presented by the Assistant Secretary before the Commission On Security And Cooperation In Europe held in Wash-inston, D.G. on April 5,1972.
+We believe Secretary Gerand's speech is an excellent one on the unique status of the Indian in American law and our governmental system.
+It is our hope that our continuing series of articles on attitudes and policies relating to Native Americans will make our readers more aware of the complex set of issues facing the National Park Service, a major land managing agency in the United States, as it seeks to develop a balanced response to the special demands Native Americans are making upon park Lands.
+The Editor The following text is from a speech presented by by Forrest J. Gerard, Assistant Secretary for Indian Affairs U.S. Department of the Interior